josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If a recruiter catches any whiff of AI slop in your writing, it'll signal you're not invested, and that'll likely be plenty enough reason to toss you aside.

 </CalloutPlusQuote>

-Nonetheless: feel free to use AI to enhance your _own_ writing, if you can do it without sounding like a bot.

 In any case: having these templates ready to go from the beginning will help minimize friction and time spent on tertiary tasks during the actual job search.
 When it's time to write a thank you, or a follow up, or a cover letter, you'll have  a head start, and won't lose a whole day researching and drafting.